OneMoreSummer/academic-kickstart/content/post/the-younger-sibling-effect/index.md

 ---
-title: The Younger Sibling Effect
+title: "[What Is] The Younger Sibling Effect?"
 date: 2021-02-22T18:01:57.527Z
 draft: false
 featured: false